donxw/ESPNOW_RC_Car/README.md

 // 9V battery
 * Positive to Motor Shield Vin (Power to Arduino)
 * Negative to Motor Shield Gnd
-* Jumper VM to VIN (Common Power to Arduino and Motor)
+* Jumper VM to VIN (Common Power to NodeMCU and Motor)

 ![SMARS_Top](https://user-images.githubusercontent.com/31633408/155014446-86ab87a4-6f71-417b-b213-48ac07698e6a.JPG)